open5e/open5e/content/srd/classes.md

 ### Countercharm

-At 6th level, you gain the ability to use musical notes or words of power to disrupt mind-­‐‑influencing effects.
+At 6th level, you gain the ability to use musical notes or words of power to disrupt mind-influencing effects.
 As an action, you can start a performance that lasts until the end of your next turn.
 During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or charmed.
 A